usnistgov/zero-trust-architecture/_sources/VolumeC/Hardening.rst

 This section describes the hardening of infrastructure devices that are applicable to all builds.

 Security Technical Implementation Guides (STIGs) are security configuration standards from the Defense Information Systems Agency (DISA).
-They contain technical guidance on how to harden information systems.
-STIGs can be downloaded from https://public.cyber.mil/stigs and viewed using the STIG Viewing Tools, which can be downloaded from https://public.cyber.mil/stigs/srg-stig-tools/.
+They contain technical guidelines on how to harden information systems.
+STIGs can be downloaded from the `official STIGs webpage <https://public.cyber.mil/stigs>`__ and viewed using the STIG Viewing Tools, which can be downloaded from the `official STIG Viewing Tools webpage <https://public.cyber.mil/stigs/srg-stig-tools/>`__.

 DISA provides instructions for implementing and validating security requirements.
 Group Policy Objects (GPOs) can be used to assist with implementing STIG settings.
-The GPO package can be downloaded from https://public.cyber.mil/stigs/gpo/ and deployed in the enterprise environment.
+The GPO package can be downloaded from the `official STIGs Group Policy Objects webpage <https://public.cyber.mil/stigs/gpo/>`__ and deployed in the enterprise environment.
 The GPO reports enable reviewing GPO configuration from a browser.
 They can be found in the Reports folder in the downloaded GPO package under the desired OS and/or application.

 If deploying in an IaaS environment, templates already implementing a hardened baseline may be available.
 For example, AWS provides Amazon Machine Images (AMI) for a variety of hardening standards, such as CIS Benchmarks.